xlfdll/SimpleCDDatabaseConverter/README.md

 # SimpleCD Database Converter
-A converter that converts SimpleCD Desktop database to the format used in [VeryCD Offline Web Service](https://github.com/xlfdll/VeryCDOfflineWebService).
+A converter that converts SimpleCD Desktop database to the format used in [VeryCD Offline Web Service](https://github.com/xlfdll/VeryCDOfflineWebService)

 ## System Requirements
 * .NET Framework 4.8

-[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) is needed for running on other .NET Framework versions.
+[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) may be needed for running on other .NET Framework versions.

 ## Usage
 **Before using the converter, make sure SimpleCD Desktop is patched to the latest version so that the database is updated.**